Borges Fiction

 Personal Anthology

-New York: Grove Press, 1967.
+New York: Grove Press, 1967

 Published in the United States by Grove Press in 1967, Personal Anthology is exactly what the title declares—Borges personally selected these pieces was a showcase for his work.
 A combination of short stories, essays, and poetry, the pieces in Personal Anthology were arranged by Borges and Kerrigan to reflect “sympathies and differences” rather than chronological sequence.
-Personal Anthology bears a similarity to the later Labyrinths, but contains more poetry and less short stories.
+Personal Anthology bears a similarity to the later Labyrinths, but contains more poetry and fewer short stories.

 - Foreword (by Anthony Kerrigan, Dublin, 1967)